 How to Harvest Broccoli

-Harvest your broccoli when you see that the buds of the head are firm.
-Cut the stalk of the main head at a slant, and smaller side shoots will grow up from where you’ve cut. **If you live in a warmer climate, broccoli does best with a Fall planting.
+Harvest your broccoli when you see that the buds of the head are firm and before flower buds have opened.
+Cut the stalk of the main head at a slant, and smaller side shoots will grow up from where you’ve cut.
+Broccoli will continue to grow after the first light frosts in the fall.
+If you live in a warmer climate, broccoli does best with a fall planting.
 If you fear that your soil will be too hot, a layer of mulch will help ensure cooler soil temperatures.
-Make sure to harvest your broccoli before the yellow flower petals start to show - those parts have a mealy texture.
+Take care to harvest your broccoli before the yellow flower petals start to show—those parts have a mealy texture.